When the Relationship Meant to Hold You Didn’t

 Limits can feel unclear, risky, or excessive.

-Self-trust becomes conditional — shaped by how others respond, or whether something is confirmed externally.
+Self-trust becomes conditional — shaped by how others respond, and by whether your reality gets confirmed outside of you.

 You may find yourself tracking other people more easily than yourself.

-Able to adjust, anticipate, or accommodate, but not always able to stay connected to what you feel, want, or need in real time.
+Able to adjust, anticipate, or accommodate, but not always able to stay connected to what you feel, want, or need as it is happening.

 These are not random tendencies.

-They are conclusions drawn from a system that did not consistently reflect, support, or make space for your experience.
+They are adaptations shaped by an environment that did not consistently reflect, support, or make room for your experience.

 What Emotional Neglect Actually Is